 Because some types of aneurysms can be life-threatening, prompt diagnosis and treatment of the condition is key to maintaining health and preserving life.
 The fatality rate of ruptured brain aneurysm, or ruptured aortic aneurysm is about 50 percent.

-Ideally, aneurysms should be treated before they rupture and cause serious life-threatening ...more treatments »
+Ideally, aneurysms should be treated before they rupture and cause serious life-threatening complications, such as hypovolemic ...more treatments »